TiraO/students-first-javascript-project/source/snowflakes/readme.md

 8. ~~Deploy it online~~
 9. should velocity really be based on screen height?
 10. don't draw an extra line when you're finishing the snowflake?
-11. basic instructions on screen
+11. basic instructions on screen (in progress)

 15. turn into a pile of snow